LunaTechsDev/Luna-multisplash/README.md

-# Luna Map Name Plus
+# Luna Call Event
 ### Author LunaTechs - Kino
-> This plugin allows you to augment the functionality of the map name window within RPGMakerMV/MZ.
+> An RPGMakerMV/MZ plugin that allows you to call an event from any map in your game.